FHC offers free COVID testing

 Thursday, March 17

-• Claflin University, 400 Magnolia Street, Orangeburg (Claflin staff and students only)
+- Claflin University, 400 Magnolia St., Orangeburg (CLAFLIN UNIVERSITY STAFF AND STUDENTS ONLY)

 Friday, March 18